jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Relationship with IP Network Object Class

-It would be useful to show all the ROAs associated with an IP network.
+It would be useful to show all the ROAs associated with an IP network object.
 To that end, this extension adds a new "rpkiRoas" member to the IP Network object class ([@!RFC9083, section 5.4]):

 * rpkiRoas -- an array of ROA objects ((#roa_object_class)) for the IP network

-Here is an elided example for an IP network with ROAs:
+Here is an elided example for an IP network object with ROAs:

 ```
 {